-Tom is actively involved in professional organizations such as the International Association of Defense Counsel (IADC), the Association of Defense Trial Attorneys (ADTA), and the North Carolina Association of Defense Attorneys, among others.
-He also currently serves on the Board of the Metals Center Services Institute’s Southeast Chapter.
-Widely recognized among colleagues and industry leaders locally, regionally, and nationally, Tom’s honors include an AV Preeminent Martindale-Hubbell rating as well as regular placement on lists such as The Best Lawyers in America, North Carolina Super Lawyers, and the Business North Caroline Magazine Legal Elite.
+Tom is actively involved in professional organizations such as the International Association of Defense Counsel (IADC), the American Association Safety Professionals (ASSP), and the North Carolina Public Risk Management Association (NC PRIMA), among others.
+He also currently serves as counsel to the Board of the Metals Center Services Institute’s Southeast Chapter.
+Widely recognized among colleagues and industry leaders locally, regionally, and nationally, Tom’s honors include an AV Preeminent Martindale-Hubbell rating as well as regular placement on lists such as The Best Lawyers in America, North Carolina Super Lawyers, and the Business North Carolina Legal Elite.

 - Goins v.
 Time Warner Cable, North Carolina Court of Appeals (2018): The court granted a new trial on the grounds that sudden emergency instruction was improperly given.